 - Create a local folder for sensitive information.
 Create a “local notebook” in your desktop Evernote that doesn’t sync.
 It is only accessible on your local computer.
 But keep in mind that you cannot go back and change that notebook type later to one that does sync.

 - Meal planner and shopping list.
-Evernote is great for meal planning because you can create a shopping list there, too, and you have your plan and list with you.
+Evernote is great for meal planning because you can create a shopping or stockpiling list there, too, and you have your plan and list with you.

 - Photograph things or save the serial number of items you rarely shop for, e.g. printer, vacuum cleaner, light bulbs, batteries, filters, AND dates when things need a replacement.
 OR toddler’s supplies so that daddy brings home the right stuff.
 Photo of clothing tags to buy hubby the same old, .. er.. new trousers again…